shawnrice/wp-network-blog-metadata/readme.md

 ## Purpose of the plugin
 This plugin will collect and store metadata about blogs on a network install of Wordpress

-#### Features for this version
-* Network Admin Menu to list the questions that are active.
-* Network Admin Menu has option to populate the table with null values for existing blogs
-* ~~Admin Menu to answer questions~~
-* Hook into WP Blog registration form

 #### Todo
+* ~~Structure SQL table~~
+* ~~Create out Admin Menu Form (with initial agreed upon questions)~~
 * ~~jQuery to hide fields dependent on selections~~
 * ~~jQuery to clear fields dependent on selections~~
 * ~~Minimal styling to place questions in two columns~~
 * ~~Fix the use column to appear only after initial role selection~~
+* Standardize classes and values (use of hyphens and underscores, match to table column names)
+* ~~Save form to table~~
+* Retrieve form values from table if already submitted
+* Network Admin Menu to list the questions that are active
+* Network Admin Menu has option to populate the table with null values for existing blogs
+* Hook into WP Blog registration form
 * Fix UI in the menu so that questions don't jump around in such an ugly way when changing selections
 * Add in development comments
+* Convert admin menu form submission to an ajax callback function

 #### Table design and implementation
 The current table is designed to include many questions that are in the draft document.
 Most of the columns are not used.